cnr-ibba/SMARTER-database/docs/data-import.rst

 When calling the ``make data`` step of SMARTER-database data generation, a series of steps are performed in order to process raw data and to generate the final dataset.
-This document tries to describe how the data import process work and how to add new data to the SMARTER-database dataset.
+This document tries to describe how the data import process works and how to add new data to the SMARTER-database.

 To add a new dataset into SMARTER-database, you need to call some script with specific option in some section of the ``Makefile`` file.
 The order in which those import scripts are called matters, since importing a sample into SMARTER-database means generating a unique ``smarter_id``, which need